PlasmaPy/SpectroscoPyx/README.md

 An open source community developed Python 3.6+ package for spectroscopy in the early stages of development.
-SpectroscoPy intends to be for spectroscopy what [Astropy](https://github.com/astropy/astropy) is for astronomy - a collection of functionality commonly used and shared between plasma physicists and researchers globally, running within and leveraging the open source scientific Python ecosystem.
+SpectroscoPy intends to be for spectroscopy what [Astropy](https://github.com/astropy/astropy) is for astronomy - a collection of commonly used programs to be shared between spectroscopists and researchers globally, running within and leveraging the open source scientific Python ecosystem.